Randomblock1/theos-action/README.md

     # This is where Theos will be git cloned from.
     theos-src: 'https://github.com/theos/theos'

-    # This is where the Theos SDKs will be git cloned from.
+    # This is where the Theos SDKs will be downloaded from.
     # Useful for using frameworks that aren't in the official repo.
     theos-sdks: 'https://github.com/theos/sdks'